 The tool uses a questionnaire based on the open data maturity model.
 The model is based around five themes and and five progress levels.
 Each theme represents a broad area of operations within an organisation.
 Each theme is then broken down into areas of activity.

-During an assessment you will answer a series of questions, one for each of the activities in the maturity model.
+During an assessment you will answer a series of questions for each of the activity areas in the maturity model.
 The answers you provide will allow the tool to score your progress for each activity.

 You can assess the activities in any order.
 To answer questions you may need to speak to other people in your organisation.
 To enable this the application allows you to save your progress at any point in the assessment.